Buckhill/web-chroot-manager/README.md

 WCM has been designed for Ubuntu 12.04+ LTS.
 Debian and CentOS/Redhat support are due with the next release.

+## Installation

+Copy the configuration files to: /etc/buckhill-wcm/*

-WCM assumes that the configuration directory is located at /etc/buckhill-wcm
+By default, WCM assumes that the configuration directory is located at /etc/buckhill-wcm.

 You may change the CFDIR variable in order to move the configuration directory.